Applications & advice

 Special rules apply to students who have acquired their university entrance qualifications outside of the German school system.

-The portal for online applications will be activated for the winter semester 2021/22 on 20 May 2021.
-From then on you can apply to study at TU Clausthal in the winter semester.
-The application deadline for Bachelor's programmes for the winter semester is 15 October 2021.
-For Master's programmes, the application deadline is 1 October 2021, after which applications are no longer possible.
-The admission regulations of the Master's degree programmes may also stipulate further regulations.
+The portal for online applications for the winter semester 2023/24 will be activated on May 24, 2023.
+From then on, you can apply for studies at TU Clausthal in the winter semester.
+The application deadline for Bachelor's programs for the winter semester is October 15, 2023.
+For Master's programs, the application deadline is October 1, 2023, after which applications are no longer possible.
+The admission regulations of the Master's programs may also stipulate further regulations.

-Applications for studies in the sommer semester 2022 will then be possible again from November 2021.
+Applications for studies in the summer semester 2024 will then be possible again from December 2023.
 The exact dates for this will be announced later.

 Preparatory semester: The Steiger College program at TU Clausthal provides a unique preparatory semester for all students wishing to get started with their bachelor’s programs in the summer semester.
 You will find the relevant application deadlines on the Steiger College web pages.